 Parents play a crucial role in ensuring that their children understand the need to use the internet / mobile devices in an appropriate way.
 The school will take every opportunity to help parents understand these issues through parents' evenings, newsletters, letters, website / Learning Platform and information about national / local online safety campaigns / literature.
 Parents will be encouraged to support the school in promoting good online safety practice and to follow guidelines on the appropriate use of:

-- digital and video images taken at school events - access to parents' sections of the website / Learning Platform and on-line student records their children's personal devices in the school (where this is allowed)
+- · digital and video images taken at school events - access to parents' sections of the website / Learning Platform and on-line student records

 5. Community Users